akash-1618/CSS-learning-basics/CSS-bootstrap/README.md

 9. Open prepos.
 Add the project folder to it.
 10. File explorer.
 Browse to root folder of the project.
 Create a folder named "scss". another folder inside named "vendor".
 Browse to bootstrap folder. scss.
 Copy bootstrap.scss and _custom.scss (not available? create one later) to vendor.
 11. Open the bootstrap.scss file.
 Alter the path.
 Only import the requirements.
+12. Add @import "custom"; at the beginning of all the imports.